Central and Western Lithuania Region: Classification

 The country of Lithuania is organized into ten counties for administrative purposes by the amendments of Act XXI of 1996.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into two broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Lithuania, and incorporate one or more counties within it.
 The new delimination was announced by the Parliament of Lithuania in 2016, and approved by European Parliament on 21 November 2016.
 The counties form the NUTS-3 territorial units under them.

 Geography

 Central and Western Lithuania Region incorporates an area of 55556 km2.
 The region is located in Eastern Europe, and bordered by the Baltic Sea to the west.
-It shares international land borders with Latvia in the north, Bealrus in the south-east, Poland in the south, and Kaliningrad of Russia in the south-west.
-The region has about 97 km of coastline of which 37 km face the Black Sea and the rest lies along the narrow mouth of the Curonian Lagoon extending south to Kaliningrad.
+It shares international land borders with Latvia in the north, Belarus in the south-east, Poland in the south, and Kaliningrad of Russia in the south-west.
+The region has about 97 km of coastline of which 37 km face the Baltic Sea and the rest lies along the narrow mouth of the Curonian Lagoon extending south to Kaliningrad.
 The Nemunas River enters the region from Belarus before flowing into the lagoon.
 The region generally consists of flat terrain except for few highlands in the west.
 The region consists of numerous small lakes and swamps.